ismailmubarik/AWS-SAA-C02-Course/06-S3/notes.md

 access to a bucket.
 It is possible the source bucket account will not own some of those objects.

-Will not replicate system events, glacier, or glacier deep archive.
+Will not replicate system events, i.e.only user events replication.

+In addition any objects in glacier, or glacier deep archive storage classes cannot be replicated.

-No deletes are replicated.
+No deletes are replicated meaning anything deleted in Source bucket isn't replicated in destination

 #### Why use replication